ucdavis/ECS272-Winter2020/Assignment3/README.md

 ### Coding Template

 To help you get started, you can use a template for setting up the application and load the dataset.
 For D3.js, you can use the "D3-template" in the Assignment 3 folder.
+To run the D3-template code locally, you can start a web server using python command line "python -m SimpleHTTPServer" in the Assignment 3 folder, then you can use a web browser to "http://localhost:8000/D3-template/".

 For Dash, you can use the example in the [Dash Tutorial Part 3](https://dash.plot.ly/getting-started-part-2).

 ## Requirement